-Snoring is fairly common among school-age children, but it is more than twice as common among children with attention deficit-hyperactivity disorder (ADHD), according to information presented at the May 2001 meeting of the American Thoracic Society.
+To snore is fairly common among school-age children, but snoring is more than twice as common among children with attention deficit-hyperactivity disorder (ADHD), according to information presented at the May 2001 meeting of the American Thoracic Society.

-Exposure to passive tobacco smoke may indirectly lead to ADHD symptoms, because kids who are exposed to second-hand smoke have over a 100% – 300% increased chance of snoring.
+Exposure to passive tobacco smoke may indirectly lead to ADHD symptoms, because kids who are exposed to second-hand smoke have over a 100% – 300% increased chance of developing a snore.